aygaaa/feed-Forword/README.md

 # feed-Forword
 # Neural Network Visualization and Computation

-This project visualizes a simple feedforward neural network and demonstrates the forward pass computations using the hyperbolic tangent (tanh) activation function.
+This project demonstrates a simple neural network with two inputs, two hidden neurons, and two outputs.
+It includes a visualization of the network architecture and the tanh activation function, along with a formatted output of intermediate and final results.

 ## Code Explanation